 Video Games based on The Bible

-In Noah's Ark, rocks appear randomly and the some animals you have to pick up, tries to fight back until you manage to lift them over your head.
+- In Noah's Ark, rocks appear randomly and some of the animals you have to pick up try to fight back until you manage to lift them over your head.

-In Konami's Noah's Ark, entire wildlife except the selected 7 animals whom you must rescue, don't greet you well.
+- In Konami's Noah's Ark, the entire wildlife except the selected 7 animals whom you must rescue don't greet you well.
 The animals include giant snails, spiders, giant frogs, penguins, fish, jellyfish, birds, scorpions, giant Asteroids Monster lizards, kangaroos, ostriches and dolphins.
 A lot of them can shoot projectiles at you.

-As for the bosses, the stage end boss is a water plug.
-For chapter bosses, in order, there is a giant sea bass, giant spider hanging from the sky, a South American-styled sun god symbol, giant lobster, killer snowman, giant hornet and satan.
+- As for the bosses, the stage end boss is a water plug.
+For chapter bosses, in order, there is a giant sea bass, a giant spider hanging from the sky, a South American-styled sun god symbol, giant lobster, killer snowman, giant hornet and Satan.

 Wide Open Sandbox